 The council’s Monitoring Officer decided not to investigate Mrs B’s complaint because she did not complain until eight months after the meeting, in part because any investigation would rely on the memories of those present.

-The Ombudsman found that the Monitoring Officer should have consulted an Independent Person before deciding not to investigate, as required by its policy.
+We found the Monitoring Officer should have consulted an Independent Person before deciding not to investigate, as required by its policy.
 The council agreed to apologise to Mrs B, obtain the Independent’s Person views and reach a new decision on whether to investigate.

 Mr X complained, on behalf of a company, that the council had did not investigate his complaint about the conduct of two councillors at a licensing sub-committee meeting.
 He says the council’s decision to refuse a licence caused the company significant financial loss.

-The Ombudsman did not investigate Mr X’s complaint about the councillors’ conduct because this is not clearly separable from the sub-committee’s decision on the licence – the Ombudsman cannot investigate that decision because the company has appealed to the Magistrates Court.
+We did not investigate Mr X’s complaint about the councillors’ conduct because this is not clearly separable from the sub-committee’s decision on the licence – we cannot investigate that decision because the company had appealed to the Magistrates Court.

 Other sources of information